DevOpsCoin/core/docs/token/SHIPIT_FUND.md

 ## ⚙️ Governance & Oversight

-The Ship-It Fund operates under **DevOpsCoin LLC** governance and follows the core **Ship → Show → Verify** principle:
+The Ship-It Fund operates under **DevOpsCoin LLC** governance and adheres to the project’s core DevOps principle:

+> **Ship → Show → Verify**

-1. **Ship** — Prepare a proposal or transaction.
+1. **Ship** — Prepare the proposal or transaction.
 2. **Show** — Publish rationale and record in the ledger.
 3. **Verify** — Execute on-chain and confirm transaction hash.

-All activity aligns with the broader [Governance Framework](./handbook/GOVERNANCE.md) and transparency policies within the DevOpsCoin project.
+All activity aligns with the broader [Governance Framework](../operations/GOVERNANCE.md) and [Transparency Policy](../project/TRANSPARENCY.md).

+---

+## 💰 Relationship to TreasuryOps

+The **TreasuryOps wallet (SOL)** funds the Ship-It Fund when grant reserves decline.
+It manages creator reward inflows, marketing, liquidity, and operational costs — keeping the Ship-It Fund focused exclusively on open-source grants.

+> TreasuryOps = SOL operations
+> Ship-It Fund = DEVOPS grants

+This separation ensures clarity for tax reporting, governance, and on-chain verification.

 ---